 Montgomery County (Town of Upper Merion), Pennsylvania

 By the late 1970s, a second mall was being planned to serve as an upscale auxiliary to KING OF PRUSSIA PLAZA.
-A 30-acre tract, located adjacent to- and northeast of- the complex, was prepared for construction, which got underway in early 1980.
+A 39-acre tract, located adjacent to- and northeast of- the complex, was prepared for construction, which got underway in November 1979.

 COURT AT KING OF PRUSSIA was also developed by the Philadelphia-based M.A.
 Kravitz / Kravco Company.
-The 2-level, fully-enclosed complex was dedicated with a lavish celebration held August 2, 1981.
-Singer-actress-comedienne Carol Channing officiated and cut the ceremonial, rhinestone-studded, ribbon.
+The 2-level, fully-enclosed complex was dedicated with a lavish celebration held on August 2, 1981.
+Singer-actress-comedienne Carol Channing officiated at the grand opening and cut the ceremonial, rhinestone-studded, ribbon.
 Fashion luminaries Bill Blass, Calvin Klein and Oscar de la Renta were also on hand, with music provided by the Bainbridge Brass Quintet.

 The new mall enveloped 902,000 leasable square feet and 125 stores and services.
 It was anchored by a 3-level (248,000 square foot), New York City-based Bloomingdale's, 3-level (210,000 square foot), New York City-based Abraham & Straus, and a 3-level (256,000 square foot), Newark, New Jersey-based Bamberger's.
 Inline stores and services included Brookstone, American Vision, Spectrum Showcase and Henry Birks & Sons Jewelers.